rstudio/keras3/man-src/k_top_k/1-formatted.md

 print(indices)
 # array([4 2 0], shape=(3,), dtype=int32)
 ```

+@returns
+A tuple containing two tensors.
+The first tensor contains the
+top-k values, and the second tensor contains the indices of the
+top-k values in the input tensor.

 @param x Input tensor.
 @param k An integer representing the number of top elements to retrieve.